terrabrasilis/deter-cmask-task/README.md

  - Configuration files to provide parameters for connecting to databases, one for each biome: (amazonia and cerrado);
  - Define the environment variables to guide the execution flow;
  - Warning: In the download-data.py script we have some hardcoded definitions.
 These values may change in the future and must be adjusted directly in the code.
+ - Warning: In the insert-final-cloud-cover.sh script, we have the download area as a directory path (/usr/local/download/static/cmask), hardcoded in the code.

 ### Database configuration SQLView